Floyds Alpine Odyssey

 • The presets will no longer be in the Weather Presets list.

-Additional Assets Free from Flightsim.to
+Free Assets from Flightsim.to

 Gliders